 Beyond the unique design, there’s more to like about the Keiby Citom clippers.
 For one, they’re stainless steel, meaning that they won’t rust and should last you a lifetime.
 Keiby also processes its clippers through state-of-the-art technology that makes their blades extremely hard and sharp.
 You won’t need multiple clippings to get the job done right.

-The design is also unique in that it comes with two plier-like handles instead of a single lever.
+The design also is unique in that it comes with two plier-like handles, instead of a single lever.
 The handles provide an extra bit of strength to your cut.
 The handles also come with specially-designed holes that prevent the clipper from slipping from your hands, as well as providing superior leverage (which also makes it great for seniors).

 - Unique design that works